fspruce/helpful-living/README.md

 - Spot error causing authenticated users that aren't superusers to see a different booking form page than other users of the site.
 - Auto generate user details in booking form if authenticated.

+The application of AI significantly supported the project across critical development stages, streamlining the overall workflow.
+AI immediately addressed foundational and blocking technical issues, such as diagnosing the missing Procfile for Heroku deployment, as well as resolving dependency conflicts like the crispy forms bug that affected login buttons.
+This automated resolution of infrastructural hurdles allowed the development focus to shift from prolonged debugging to the direct implementation of features and quality improvements.
+Specifically, this time gain was reinvested in creating reusable components (widgets and settings) to standardise model usage, consolidating media queries for maintainability, and refining the user experience with responsive design fixes, custom styling adjustments and the creation of necessary user interaction elements (edit/delete).
+Furthermore, AI assisted with integrating business logic, including the auto-generation of user details for authenticated users and ensuring access token generation on new bookings. professionally, using AI required a critical workflow step: treating all generated code, particularly for sensitive logic (like data flow and security features) as a draft.
+This necessitated thorough manual review and adaptation, ensuring full comprehension of the underlying mechanism and confirming that the solution was robust, secure and fully aligned with the project's long-term maintenance goals, rather than merely accepting it without validation.

 ## Deployment & Local Development

 ### Deployment

 Deployed using [Heroku](https://www.heroku.com/) via [GitHub](http://www.github.com/).

 - Ensure the repository is available within your GitHub.
 - Sign into Heroku and create a new app.
 - Ensure any env variables are passed through to Heroku through the config variables.